Hurricane Hunters fly Atmospheric Rivers

-Capt.
-Amanda Nelson, 53rd Weather Reconnaissance Squadron aerial reconnaissance weather officer, directs Tech.
-Sgt.
-Vince Boyd, 53rd WRS loadmaster to release a dropsonde during an Atmospheric Rivers mission, Jan.
-11. The 53rd WRS fly ARs in the Pacific Ocean Basin from 1 January through 31 March as a specific part of the National Winter Season Operations Plan.
-(U.S. Air Force video by Senior Master Sgt.
+Maj.
+Joyce Hirai, 53rd Weather Reconnaissance Squadron aerial reconnaissance weather officer verifies the data collected by the dropsonde released during an Atmospheric Rivers missions out of Mather Air Field, Calif., Jan.
+12. The 53rd WRS fly ARs in the Pacific Ocean Basin from 1 January through 31 March as a specific part of the National Winter Season Operations Plan.
+(U.S. Air Force photo by Senior Master Sgt.
 Jessica Kendziorek)

 |Date Taken: